davidlpz/php-user-class/README.md

-php-user-class
+PHP User class
 ==============

-An object-oriented PHP &amp; MySQL user class to login, register and change the password.
+An object-oriented PHP & MySQL user class to login, register and change the password.